Scanner App Comparison for iPhone

 Privacy On-device only Cloud processing Cloud processing Cloud processing On-device

-E-Signature Yes Premium Premium No Via Markup
+E-Signature Yes Yes Yes No Via Markup

 Handwriting OCR Yes Limited Basic Yes No